hudson-and-thames/arbitragelab/docs/source/index.rst

 Community
 +++++++++

-With the purchase of the library, our clients get access to the Hudson & Thames Slack community, where our engineers and other quants are always ready to answer your questions.
+With the purchase of the library, our clients get access to the Hudson & Thames Slack community, where they and other quants can provide and receive community support.

 Alternatively, you can email us at: research@hudsonthames.org.